ArthurHla/Datafest/README.md

 1. Best time to apply to jobs

-2.When companies are most seeking for hires
+2. When companies are most seeking for hires

 3. Most listing for jobs in the U.S. was for: nurses, food, retail, and management